Molnify Reference

 Try It Download

-To get an input field rendered as a datepicker or timepicker, simply format the cell as date or time in Excel.
-You may force Molnify to interpret the cell as either by specifying date or time in the UI string.
-You may use placeholders just like in other text inputs.
+An input field can be rendered as a date-picker by formatting the input cell as a date in your spreadsheet.
+Alternatively, you may instruct Molnify to interpret the cell as a date-picker by specifying date in the UI string.

 Example: